EquiContact: A Hierarchical SE(3) Vision-to-Force Equivariant Policy for Spatially Generalizable Contact-rich Tasks: Experiments and Discussions

 \subsubsection{Demonstration of Compliance}

+As the importance of left-invariant compliant control action has already been verified in \cite{seo2023contact}, we focus on verifying the necessity of compliant control action.
 We begin by evaluating the role of compliance using the same ACT model architecture, executed with and without the Geometric Admittance Control (GAC).
 Results for this comparison are shown in the 1\textsuperscript{st} and 2\textsuperscript{nd} rows of Table~\ref{table:Benchmark Results}.
 Without GAC, the ACT model shows significantly lower success rates.
 The failure mode of the ACT w/o GAC involves collision: as the robot approaches the platform, excessive contact forces trigger safety shutdowns, preventing the task from completing.
-Due to the safety issue, we limited the number of trials without GAC to 10.
-This result demonstrates that the presence of compliant control is almost a decision factor between success and failure for contact-rich tasks.
+Due to the safety issue, we limited the number of trials without GAC to $5$.
+This result demonstrates that compliant control is nearly a deciding factor between success and failure in contact-rich tasks.

-To further analyze the effects of compliant gain control, we compare ACT with GAC and CompACT under in-distribution (In-Dist.) platform settings.
-Although both methods achieve perfect success rates, their force profiles during insertion differ substantially.
-As shown in Fig.~\ref{fig:force_profile_comparison}, CompACT, which outputs task-adaptive admittance gains based on force-torque feedback, consistently produces lower interaction forces in all directions.
+The advantage of variable-compliant gain is that one can achieve the desired force interaction behavior through admittance gains.
+To show this, we compare ACT with GAC and CompACT under in-distribution (In-Dist.) flat platform settings.
+Although both methods achieve near-perfect success rates, their force profiles during insertion differ substantially.
+As shown in Fig.~\ref{fig:force_profile_comparison}, CompACT, which outputs task-adaptive admittance gains based on force-torque feedback, consistently produces lower interaction forces, especially in the $z$-direction.
+Note that during the data collection, we modulate the gains to reduce the force interaction in the $z$-direction but do not consider the magnitudes of torques.
+As a result, CompACT showed higher interaction torque throughout the task.
 The effectiveness of the CompACT compared to the baseline ACT was already presented in \cite{kamijo2024learning}.